darktable-org/dtdocs/content/lighttable/digital-asset-management/star-color.md

 To rate multiple images at once, select those images in the lighttable or filmstrip and then press the appropriate shortcut key, or click the desired star rating in the bottom panel of the lighttable view.

+Filtering by star rating can be done at the [top panel](../../overview/user-interface/top-panel.md) above the film strip.

 # color labels

 Color labels are another way to classify images, and can be used as an alternative to star ratings or work alongside star ratings.
 Each image can carry any combination of one or more color labels in red, yellow, green, blue, and purple.